-A report interpretation guide is provided to help parents and other Keystone Exams stakeholders better understand test result information presented in the individual student report.
-The report interpretation guide can be found on the PDE SAS website (www.pdesas.org/Assessment/Keystone).
+A report interpretation guide is provided to help parents and other Keystone Exams stakeholders better understand test-result information presented in the individual student report.
+The report interpretation guide can be found on the PDE website at www.education.pa.gov.